joshmarshall/mogo/README.md

     from mogo import Model, Field, connect, ReferenceField

 You should be able to immediately use this with any existing data on a MongoDB installation.
 (DATA BE WARNED: THIS IS ALPHA!!)
 All you need is a class with the proper collection name, and connect to the DB before you access it.

 Yes, this means the most basic example is just a class with nothing:

     class NewModel(Model):
         pass

-However, a Field class has been added for self-documenting purposes (and features may be added later if necessary).
-You should pass in a type as the first argument to a Field -- not for type checking on saving or loading, but just for reference sake (and other libraries).
+BIG FAT NOTE: Currently, you MUST use the classmethod `new()` to instantiate a new model instance.
+This is for two reasons: a.), you can override / require certain arguments, and b.) we differentiate the method that Mongo uses to create a new object from the way a user does.
+This lets use use "any" values from PyMongo without failing validation, but limit what the user can provide in Python.

+A Field class is really necessary for any real ORM work.
+You pass in an (optional) type as the first argument, and it will STRICTLY validate.
+This means if you have Field(unicode) and try to set a normal string, it's going to yell at you.
 All standard types should work, as well as pymongo.objectid.ObjectId and pymongo.dbref.DBRef.

+If you don't want this validation, just don't pass in any type.
+If you want to customize getting and setting, you can pass in  `set\_callback` and `get\_callback` functions to the Field constructor.

 You can also pass an optional default=VALUE, where VALUE is either a static value like "foo" or 42, or it is a callable that returns a static value like time.time() or datetime.now().
 (Thanks @nod!)

 The  ReferenceField class allows (simple) model references to be used.
 The "search" class method lets you pass in model instances and compare.

 So most real world models will look more this:

     class Company(Model):
-        name = Field(unicode)
+        name = Field(unicode, required=True)
-        age = Field(int)
+        age = Field(int, default=10)
+        anyvalue = Field()

+        @classmethod
+        def new(cls, name):
+            """ Forces the end user to provide a name """
+            # validate name if you'd like
+            return super(Company, cls).new(name=name)

         @property
         def people(self):
             return Person.search(company=self)

     class Person(Model):
-        name = Field(unicode)
+        name = Field(unicode, required=True)
-        email = Field(unicode)
+        email = Field(unicode, set_callback=validate_email)
-        joined = Field(float, datetime.now)
+        joined = Field(float, default=datetime.now, required=True)
         company = ReferenceField(Company)

 ...and simple usage would look like this:

-    acme = Company(name="Acme, Inc.")
+    acme = Company.new(name=u"Acme, Inc.")
     acme.save()
     # Acme got a new employee.
 Congrats, Joe.
-    joe = Person(name="Joe", email="joe@whaddyaknow.com")
+    joe = Person.new(name=u"Joe", email=u"joe@whaddyaknow.com")
     joe.company = acme
     joe.save()

     print [person.name for person in acme.people]
-    # results in ["Joe",]
+    # results in [u"Joe",]
     print person.joined
     # results in something like 1300399372.87834

 Note -- only use a ReferenceField if you have been storing DBRef's as the values.
 If you've just been storing ObjectIds or something, it may be easier for existing data to just use a Field() and do the retrieval logic yourself.

 Most of the basic collection methods are available on the model.
-Some are classmethods, like .find(), .find_one(), .count(), etc. Others simplify things like .save() (which handles whether to insert or update), but still take all the same extra parameters as PyMongo's objects.
+Some are classmethods, like .find(), .find\_one(), .count(), etc. Others simplify things like .save() (which handles whether to insert or update), but still take all the same extra parameters as PyMongo's objects.
 A few properties like .id provide shorthand access to standard keys.
-(You can overwrite what .id returns by setting _id_field on the class.)
+(You can overwrite what .id returns by setting \_id\_field on the class.)
 Finally, a few are restricted to class-only access, like Model.remove and Model.drop (so you don't accidentally go wiping your collections by calling a class method on an instance.)